ParadiseSS13/Paradise/nano/README.md

     - NanoUI's JavaScript controlling the "fancy" borderless window mode.
     - The NanoTrasen.svg logo (Licensed under CC 3.0 BY-SA).
-    - The Gulp buildscript concept, as well as a large amount of the actual Gulpfile.coffee.
     - The packages in bower.json and packages.json files were hand-picked by Neersighted for usage in compiling NanoUI.
     - A considerable amount of this README is adapated from Neersighted's documentation.